 The good news for Ubuntu admins is that Ubuntu has back ported that option into their 2.2 packages – and set it to

 off by default – so you should be fine.
 The solution on Red Hat based OS (RHEL, Fedora, CentOS, Scientific Linux…) is setting an environment variable inside of your Apache startup script:

+TLS compression depends on the version of nginx and the version of OpenSSL.
 If OpenSSL 1.0.0 or later is installed, anything after nginx 1.0.9 and 1.1.6 is fine.
 If an older OpenSSL is installed, you’ll need at least nginx 1.2.2 or 1.3.2.

 For more details, have a look at this serverfault answer.